Organization for Popular Democracy – Labour Movement

-Organization for Popular Democracy – Labour Movement (Organisation pour la Démocratie Populaire - Mouvement du Travail) was the ruling political party in Burkina Faso.
+The Organization for Popular Democracy – Labour Movement (Organisation pour la Démocratie Populaire - Mouvement du Travail) was the ruling political party in Burkina Faso from 1989 to 1996.
 It was founded in April 1989 by the Union of Burkinabè Communists, the Revolutionary Military Organization (OMR) and factions from Communist Struggle Union - The Flame and Burkinabè Communist Group as a party based on Marxism, but strongly pragmatic, adopting the free market in its economic plan.
 It renounced Marxism–Leninism in March 1991.